 Yes, there is an onsite restaurant.

-Sango Bay has not told us if they are fully pushchair friendly.
+No, Sango Bay have stated they are not pushchair friendly.

 Sango Bay has not told us if they are dog friendly.